BalintKoczor/fast-spherical-phase-space/README.md

 # fast_spin_phase_space

 This repository contains supplementary material for the manuscript [1].
 The scripts ./build.sh and ./build.bat first extract precalculated files necessary for later calculations, then compile and run the source codes located in ./src.
 In particular, ./src/Precalculate\_Kernel.c calculates and stores the kernels, i.e., the coefficients K\_{\lambda}^{lm}, which will be required by the Mathematica and Matlab scripts.
-Alternatively, these kernels are provided as a release and could be directly used for Mathematica and Matlab scripts.
+Alternatively, these kernels are provided as a release for dimensions up to 120 and could be directly used for Mathematica and Matlab scripts.

 ## Building and testing
-- on UNIX or macOS run ./build.sh -- gcc and tar need to be installed
+- on UNIX or macOS run  ```./build.sh``` -- gcc and tar need to be installed
-- on Windows run ./build.bat -- MinGW needs to be installed which provides both gcc and tar for Windows
+- on Windows run ```./build.bat``` -- MinGW needs to be installed which provides both gcc and tar for Windows
 - if the compilations and calculations were successful, the precalculated kernels should be located in ./Calculated/Kernels.